This article describes the process to deploy and configure a new Datto appliance.

 Add Protected Systems

-After registering the Datto appliance, follow the Agent Installation Wizard article to pair protected machines for backup to the Datto appliance.
+After registering the Datto appliance, follow the Protect A System Wizard article to pair protected machines for backup to the Datto appliance.

 Configure Offsite Synchronization